 The town of Taos is in northern New Mexico, 110 miles northeast of Albuquerque.
 Surrounded by the Sangre de Cristo Mountains, this high desert area shows the Southwest in all its beauty.
 The air is thin, the humidity is low and the sun is bright.

 Taos is home to the Taos Pueblo, which is a multi-storied adobe building.
-It has been used for over 1,000 years.
-There are also world-class museums and galleries, the historic Taos Plaza, the historic San Francisco de Asis Church in Ranchos de Taos and the Rio Grande Gorge Bridge, eight miles northwest of Taos.
+It has been used for more than 1,000 years.
+There are also world-class museums and galleries, the historic Taos Plaza, the historic San Francisco de Asis Church in Ranchos de Taos and the Rio Grande Gorge Bridge, 8 miles northwest of Taos.

 Habitat for Humanity Taos was founded in 1993 by a committed group of business men and women with a vision to provide homes for families that couldn’t afford it.
 Habitat for Humanity Taos builds simple, decent, affordable homes, and with its committed board of directors and staff, will continue to build affordable homes in Taos.